 Sicily has a rich historical, artistic and cultural heritage.
 It is a place where the merging of cultures and the safeguarding of traditions collide and are expressed in the stunning works of local handicrafts.
 These include traditional painted carts, ceramics, mosaics, lace, embroidery and even bells.
 Sicilian handicrafts have inspired Irene Forte Skincare in many ways.

-Whilst the vibrant colours of Sicilian handicrafts can be seen through our packaging and the colours of our brand, we actually use handcrafted Sicilian Bells and ceramics in our treatments and rituals.
+Whilst the vibrant colors of Sicilian handicrafts can be seen through our packaging and the colors of our brand, we actually use handcrafted Sicilian Bells and ceramics in our treatments and rituals.
 These items celebrate the power of the hands, just as our handmade products and manual treatments do.

 We’ve spent some time with our bell maker and our ceramicist to share their craft...